amis-erc20/amisdex/_posts/2017-10-21-how-amisdex-compares-other-exchanges.md

 tags: [industry]
 ---

 > This post was originally written by <a href="https://www.linkedin.com/in/kieranelby/" target="\_blank">Kieran Elby</a> for a project he has since shut down.
-We have made some small modifications to reference AMIS Exchange, but almost all credit for this article belongs to Kieran.
+We have made some small modifications to reference Ubitok.io as AMIS Exchange would not exist otherwise, but almost all credit for this article belongs to Kieran.

 One question we are often asked is how AMIS Exchange compares to other exchanges - particularly to the decentralized EtherDelta, or to the exchange protocol 0x, or to centralized exchanges like GDAX or Poloniex.